 - 2 + (6×A)/B points where A is a very good answer for the smallest number of moves in that test case, and B is your number of moves.
 The value will be rounded to the nearest integer.
 In the smaller test cases, A will be the optimal number of moves.
-In the larger test cases, A will be a very good answer that have been predetermined.
+In the larger test cases, A will be a very good answer that has been predetermined.

 |Sample Input||Sample Output 1||Sample Output 2|

 4 3 4 2 3 3 6 2 10

 1 3 1 3 1 2 3 2 3 2 1 3 2 1 2 1 2 3 1 3 1 3